Richard Coote, 1st Earl of Bellomont: Return to New York and death

 He returned to New York in 1700, where he resumed actions against piracy and illegal shipping.
-Following a conference with the Iroquois at Albany in early 1700/1 (which Bellomont characterized as "greatest fatigue [I] ever underwent"), he returned to New York City, where he succumbed to a severe case of gout on 5 March 1700/01.
+Following a conference with the Iroquois at Albany in early 1701 (1700 Julian) which Bellomont characterized as "greatest fatigue [I] ever underwent," he returned to New York City, where he succumbed to a severe case of gout on 5 March.
 He was buried in the chapel of Fort William.
 When the fort was dismantled, his remains were moved to the yard of St. Paul's Chapel.

 Lieutenant Governor Nanfan acted as New York's governor until the arrival of Lord Cornbury in 1702.
 Nanfan, during his brief tenure, reached the peace agreement that eluded Bellomont.
 In an agreement negotiated later in 1701, the Iroquois signed an agreement putting their westernmost territorial claims (spanning from present-day Erie, Pennsylvania to Chicago and northern Michigan) under the English crown's protection.